azmozaffari/Transformer/README.md

 Run main.py

-The code uses mnist dataset for training and testing.
+The code uses MNIST dataset for training and test.

+I also have added a second implementation of Vit model in the notebook.